kohkimakimoto/essh/website/content/docs/en/configuration-files.md

 Essh loads configuration files from several different places.
 Configuration are applied in the following order:

-1. Loads `esshconfig.lua` that is in the current directory, if it exists.
+1. Loads `.esshconfig.lua` that is in the current directory, if it exists.
-1. If `esshconfig.lua` in the current directory does not exist, Loads `~/.essh/config.lua`.
+1. If `.esshconfig.lua` in the current directory does not exist, Loads `~/.essh/config.lua`.
-1. Loads `esshconfig_override.lua` that is in the current directory.
+1. Loads `.esshconfig_override.lua` that is in the current directory.
 1. Loads `~/.essh/config_override.lua`.

 If you use `--config` command line option or `ESSH_CONFIG` environment variable, You can change loading file that is in the current directory.